• Skip to primary navigation

 Recipe inspiration

-As you can probably guess, this is one of the meals that would frequently find its way to the dinner table as I was growing up.
+As you can probably guess, this is one of the meals that frequently found its way to the dinner table as I was growing up.

-When I think back to my upbringing, I realize that there was a lot of “routine” when it came to meal planning.
+Reflecting on my upbringing, I realize there was a lot of “routine” regarding meal planning.
 There was also a lot of simplicity.

 Pasta dishes were served three times a week: Sunday for lunch, Tuesday and Thursday for supper.
 Preparation for Sunday lunch was always an elaborate affair, starting at 8 o’clock in the morning with tomato sauce simmering on the stove.
-I can still remember the wonderful aroma of sauce as I ate my breakfast in the kitchen.
+I still remember the wonderful sauce aroma as I ate breakfast in the kitchen.

 Print Save RecipeSaved!
 Pin Rate